chromaui/chromatic-docs/circleci.md

 # Other jobs implemented in the workflow

 workflows:
-  #👇Adds Chromatic to the workflow
+  # 👇 Adds Chromatic to the workflow
   chromatic-deploy:
     jobs:
       - chromatic-deployment: